40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $200 wedding permit

-Twin Lakes is one of the most grand Colorado elopement locations with postcard like views of the Sawatch Range, towering 14,000+ foot mountains in front of a massive lake with rocky (and even some sandy!) shores.
-This is a beautiful + picturesque landscape for an elopement ceremony, with plenty of hidden gem hiking trails and photo locations nearby as well.
+Why couples love it: Twin Lakes is one of the most grand Colorado elopement locations with postcard like views of the Sawatch Range, towering 14,000+ foot mountains in front of a massive lake with rocky (and even some sandy!) shores.
+This is a beautiful + picturesque landscape for an elopement or small wedding ceremony, with plenty of hidden gem hiking trails and photo locations nearby as well.

 Accessibility: Open year-round

-Arguably one of the most underrated National Parks in Colorado, BCG is rugged and dramatic with steep cliffs overlooking the Gunnison River.
+Why couples love it: This is arguably one of the most underrated national parks in Colorado.
+The landscape here is rugged and dramatic with steep cliffs overlooking the Gunnison River.
 This remote and awe-inspiring park offers inspiring views at both sunrise and sunset, providing a blend of solitude and adventure.

 Accessibility: Open year-round with winter closures on South Rim Drive